ITIF Logo

 About ITIF’s Center for Life Sciences Innovation

 Life sciences innovation has long played a pivotal role in lengthening lifespans and improving quality of life for individuals and societies around the world—and that is true now more than ever.
 In fact, one study found that pharmaceutical innovation accounted for nearly three-quarters of the increase in life expectancy across 30 nations in the first decade of the 21st century.
-That is why stimulating greater levels of life sciences innovation globally—and facilitating access to the products of that innovation—represents one of the most important policy challenges of our time.
+This underscores the urgency of fostering greater life sciences innovation globally while ensuring broad access to these innovations—one of the most critical policy challenges of our time.

-In recent decades, the United States has become the world’s leader in life sciences innovation, in large part because of intentional public policy choices, most importantly: robust and complementary public and private investments in biomedical research and development (R&D); tax policies and other incentives to encourage biomedical investment; robust intellectual property (IP) rights and policies such as the Bayh-Dole Act to support biomedical technology development, transfer, and commercialization; a drug pricing system that allows innovators to earn enough revenue to continue investing in future cycles of biomedical innovation; and an efficient regulatory system for approving new drugs.
+In recent decades, the United States has emerged as the global leader in life sciences innovation, largely due to intentional public policy choices that have created a strong, unique ecosystem to support innovation.
+Key factors include robust and complementary public and private investment in biomedical research and development (R&D), tax policies and other incentives that encourage biomedical investment, robust intellectual property (IP) protections, biomedical education and talent development, government funding of basic research, a dynamic biotech startup ecosystem that creates demand for venture capital investments, and a collaborative environment between academia, government, and industry.
+For example, the Bayh-Dole Act, enacted in 1980, has played a critical role in supporting the development, transfer, and commercialization of biomedical technologies.
+Additionally, a drug pricing system that allows innovators to earn sufficient revenue to continue investing in future biomedical innovation, along with an efficient regulatory framework for approving new drugs, has further bolstered American leadership of this critical field.

-Against this backdrop, ITIF’s Center for Life Sciences Innovation advocates for accelerating biopharmaceutical innovation by recognizing that the public and private sectors both have essential roles to play.
-The Center’s mission is to study and advance the many technology, economic, and policy factors underpinning successful life sciences innovation—from how new technologies like artificial intelligence, genomics, and gene editing are powering the next generation of biomedical innovation to the economics of life sciences innovation, including the role of IP and incentives therein; international competitiveness in life sciences innovation; and foremost the optimal set of public policies, at home and abroad, to spur greater levels of much-needed biopharmaceutical innovation.
+Against this backdrop, ITIF’s Center for Life Sciences Innovation is dedicated to accelerating biopharmaceutical innovation by recognizing the essential roles of both the public and private sectors.
+The Center’s mission is to explore and advance the key technological, economic, and policy drivers of successful life sciences innovation, and to push back against policies and organizations that threaten this progress.
+This includes examining how emerging technologies such as AI, genomics, and gene editing are fueling the next generation of biomedical advancements; analyzing the economics of life sciences innovation, including the critical role of IP; and assessing international competitiveness in the field.
+Above all, the Center aims to identify and support the optimal public policies, both domestically and globally, to spur much-needed biopharmaceutical innovation.

-Led by ITIF’s vice president of global innovation policy, Stephen Ezell, ITIF’s Center for Life Sciences Innovation conducts original economic and policy research, publishes actionable policy analysis, organizes high-level discussions and events, and engages with policymakers globally to advance national and international policy environments that will stimulate greater levels of biopharmaceutical innovation.
-Visit the Center’s homepage for the latest publications and events and to learn more about its staff and advisors.
+Under the leadership of ITIF’s vice president of global innovation policy, Stephen Ezell, and senior policy manager Sandra Barbosu, ITIF’s Center for Life Sciences Innovation conducts original economic and policy research, produces actionable policy analysis, organizes high-level discussions and events, and engages with policymakers around the world to advance national and international policies that stimulate biopharmaceutical innovation.
+For the latest publications, events, and to learn more about the Center’s staff and advisors, visit the Center’s homepage.

 Back to Top